windery/alioss-image-hosting/README.md

 The image url will replace the image data on clipboard, just paste it to wherever you like.
 The output format will be url/markdown as you configured.

+## Alfred Workflow
+Available keywork is `ih`, which means image hosting.
+When keyword matches, `ossih-upload` will run in background, then you will get the image url on clipborad.

 ## License
 MIT